-WIRF coordinates more than 100 volunteers who work tirelessly to support the Foundation, the hospital and its patients and staff.
+WIRF's selfless volunteers work to support the Foundation, the hospital and its patients and staff.

-The Foundation is immensely proud of its volunteers.
-Their hard work and commitment directly benefits women and babies in WA through our research grants program and by supporting patients and visitors to King Edward Memorial Hospital.
+The Foundation is immensely proud of all its volunteers.
+Their hard work and commitment directly benefits women and babies in WA through our research and by supporting patients and visitors to King Edward Memorial Hospital.

-Many of our volunteers work in the hospital’s café/gift shop and op shop, and others provide vital support for clinic patients.
-Our volunteers coordinate baby packs for the Social Work Department to provide to families in need, and memory boxes for the hospital’s Perinatal Loss Service.
+Many of our volunteers work in the hospital’s café/gift shop and op shop, and provide social work support.
+Some coordinate Baby Bundles for the Social Work Department to provide to families in need, and memory boxes for the hospital’s Perinatal Loss Service.

-We also have over 300 community knitters and sewers who make specialised garments for use in the hospital’s special care nursery, and comfort blankets for the oncology patients.
+We also have more than 300 community knitters and sewers who make specialised garments for use in the hospital’s special care nursery.
 There are a number of different opportunities available depending on your interests, skills and level of experience.

 Areas where volunteers give support: